TilenS6/Matura-StarCamp/README.md

 - Points
 - Links (between points, customizable spring and damp coeficient)
 - Muscles (similar to Links with variable length)
-- Line Obsticles (solid "walls", collides with points and only on it's "left" side of the line)
+- Line Obsticles (solid "walls", collides with points and only on it's left side of the line when you draw it from point A to B)